Actions Packs and Themes

 Irrespective of the citizens’ assembly, the bill offers a route to getting comprehensive, joined-up, science-based legislation in place to address the climate and ecological emergencies.

-Take Action - Email to your MP!
+Take Action - Email Your MP!

 Zero Hour have been campaigning to get the Climate & Nature Bill adopted and then passed into law by the UK Government.
-More detail about this campaign below.
+The next step is to ask MPs to support the Bill.
+Zero Hour have produced several template letters, and a web page to select the correct one for your MP:

 To access the correct email template for your MP - use the Zero Hour's website:

-You'll find lots of information on these pages about your MP, some instructions, some example text to edit, a form to enter your details - emails to MPs are never anonymous, and finally a button to take you to the next step.
+You'll find lots of information on these pages about your MP, some instructions, some example text to edit, a form to enter your details (emails to MPs are never anonymous) and finally a button to take you to the next step.

 It is much easier to do all this from a laptop instead of a phone.

-Take Action - Phone your MP
+Take Action - Phone Your MP

 Calling your MP’s office is a fantastic way to get a direct response on their attendance at the second reading in parliament on 24 January 2025, to vote in support of the CAN Bill.